learn-the-web/topics/accessibility.md

 1. Bump the font-size up and down to make sure the layout doesn’t break: at least 2 sizes up and 2 sizes down; to make sure you site works with different default styles.
 2. Disabled images and see what happens to the layout without them.
 3. Disable the CSS to get an idea of what content is available to screen readers.
-4. Check the website with [Color Oracle](http://colororacle.org/) to look for colour blindness related issues.
+4. Check the website with [Sim Daltonism](https://michelf.ca/projects/sim-daltonism/) to look for colour blindness related issues.
 5. Run your website through one or all of the validators.
 6. Check all the pages with a screen reader like [VoiceOver](#voiceover).